-The actions set out in the 2002-2005 strategy include the development of Virtual multiagency teams within each area led by police and local authority to facilitate early intervention and community involvement.
+The actions set out in the 2002-2005 strategy include the development of Virtual Multi Agency Teams within each neighbourhood area, led by Police and local authority to facilitate early intervention and community involvement.
 This process was completed in December 2002.
-To assist the strategy the police reintroduced community policing with a Community Beat Manager (CBM) and Police Community Support Officer (PCSO) structure.
-The local authority introduced Neighbourhood Coordinators (NC) who would act as a lens for all council services.
-The Fire and Rescue service along with other agencies changed their working boundaries so that they were all co-terminus with the police and local authority neighbourhood areas.
-These small teams then welcomed other groups so that people could get to know each other and work on the same problems in their identical areas.
+The Police re-introduced community policing with Community Beat Managers and Police Community Support Officers.
+The local authority introduced Neighbourhood Coordinators who would act as a lens for all council services.
+The Fire and Rescue service along with other agencies changed their working boundaries so that they were all conterminus with the Police and local authority neighbourhood areas.
+These small teams then welcomed other groups from their area so that people could get to know each other and work on the local issues.

-The Community Safety Partnership provided high quality problem solving training from Malcolm Hibberd to all of the neighbourhood areas across the borough.
+The Community Safety Partnership provided high quality, problem-solving training from Malcolm Hibberd to all of the neighbourhood areas across the borough.
 Malcolm is the Director of Training at the Police Foundation.
 He runs a range of courses on performance management, research, analytical methods and he is nationally regarded for his expertise in the field of social research within the work of Policing and Community Safety Partnerships.

-Also completed in December 2002 was the development of policy and practise guidelines with regard to anti-social behaviour for all partnership staff.
-During the formation of these guidelines a meeting took place between Twin Valley Homes the largest local registered social landlord and N.C.H.
-The issue of anti-social behaviour by tenants and the process of terminating tenancies, was discussed using the Dundee project as a model.
+Also completed in December 2002 was the development of policy and practise guidelines with regard to anti social behaviour for all partnership staff.
+During the formation of these guidelines a meeting took place between Twin Valley Homes (T.V.H) the largest local registered social landlord and the National Children Homes (N.C.H) around the issue of anti social behaviour by tenants and the process of terminating tenancies, at which the Dundee model was discussed (The Dundee project was a residential intensive family support project that reduced by half the number of tenancy terminations by addressing the needs of identified tenants and offering them sustained support to address their problems).

 The Dundee project was established in 1996.
 Initially, the aim of the project was to deal with families after eviction in a central unit.
 However, after discussions with their proposed partner, the emphasis changed to more preventive work with families who were facing eviction.
-This project was cited in the Westminster Government's Social Exclusion Unit report on Anti-social Behaviour as an innovative and ground breaking idea that others were urged to follow (PAT 8, 2000).
+This project was cited in the Westminster Government's Social Exclusion Unit report on Anti social Behaviour as an innovative and ground breaking idea that others were urged to follow (PAT 8, 2000).
 The Chartered Institute of Housing also conferred a 'Good Practice' award.